lambdaclass/era_vm/docs/general.md

 ### Hooks

 Hooks are functions triggered when the VM writes to specific [Hook Pointers](https://docs.zksync.io/zk-stack/components/zksync-evm/bootloader#vm-hook-pointers).
-These hooks handled by the server.
+These hooks are handled by the server.

 #### How It Works